This story contains affiliate links.

 The No-Dig Approach: Um yeah, this works!
-And after digging a tiny patch in our lawn just for sunflowers I can honestly say tilling is a pain.
+And after digging a tiny patch in our lawn just for sunflowers, I can honestly say tilling is a pain.
 I’d never want to dig out a full vegetable garden patch.
 The No-Dig Approach did just what it promised.
 I have virtually no weeds, and what few weeds I have are easily spotted and take seconds to pull with no effort because my soil is loamy and light.
-To further combat weeds and help maintain moisture in the soil, I added a layer of straw mulch.
+To further combat weeds and help maintain moisture in the soil, I added a straw mulch layer.
 This has been essential in conserving water during this blistering hot summer.

 Companion Planting: So here’s the truth… I really have no idea if this works.
-What I do know is I have a large crop of fragrant herbs for cooking that I wouldn’t have if I had not planted them for the purpose of bolstering my vegetables.
-I also know that the borage I planted to benefit my squashes and tomatoes attracts a large number of pollinating insects.
-If you don’t believe me, ask my screaming toddler who is afraid of bees.
-I also know that I planted radishes near my zucchini and yellow squash which are not only thriving but exploding!
+I know I have a large crop of fragrant herbs for cooking that I wouldn’t have if I had not planted them to bolstering my vegetables.
+I also know that the borage I planted to benefit my squashes and tomatoes attracts many pollinating insects.
+If you don’t believe me, ask my screaming toddler, who is afraid of bees.
+I also know that I planted radishes near my zucchini and yellow squash, which are not only thriving but exploding!
 The summer squash has remained completely unmolested by bugs.

-And I mentioned my squash right?
+And I mentioned my squash, right?
 I have summer squash coming out of my eyeballs.
-We are eating three-course squash meals (squash entree, squash side, squash dessert) that a friend has dubbed “Squash Fest 2012.”
-But this bounty comes at a price and the squash takes up far more than the 2 squares I allotted for it.
+We eat three-course squash meals (squash entree, squash side, squash dessert) that a friend has dubbed “Squash Fest 2012.”
+But this bounty comes at a price, and the squash takes up far more than the 2 squares I allotted for it.
 My zucchini literally ate some nearby pepper, pumpkin, and strawberry plants.
 Seriously, I don’t know where they are.
 I want them back.

-Reduce, Refuse, and Upcyle: Using a rain barrel to reduce your water usage is a great idea.
-The thing is, you kind of need rain to make it happen.
-Luckily our water bill hasn’t spiked in trying to keep the garden hydrated and the straw mulch has definitely helped.
-Also the complete and utter neglect of my lawn at the expense of my garden probably helped the water bill too.
+Reduce, Refuse, and Upcycle: Using a rain barrel to reduce your water usage is a great idea.
+The thing is you kind of need rain to make it happen.
+Luckily our water bill hasn’t spiked in trying to keep the garden hydrated, and the straw mulch has definitely helped.
+Also, the complete and utter neglect of my lawn at the expense of my garden probably helped the water bill too.
 My neighbors love me.

 So that’s my summer report!
 Looking forward to a bumper crop of tomatoes and celebrating Tomato Fest 2012.